-5% of voting districts are audited, though there is ambiguity in the statute about which ballots are included as part of the audit.
+The current audit statute requires 5% of voting districts to be audited, although there is ambiguity in the statute about which ballots are included as part of the audit.
 Both the number and type of office audited varies by election.

 Unless otherwise specified, statutory references are to Conn.
 Gen. Stat. §9-320f.